 -View Profile Page-

-Sandra I. Diamond (M.Ed., Secondary Social Studies, UMSL) is the Program Coordinator for both Kids Voting Missouri and MY LOGO--Missouri Youth Engaged in Local Government.
-Diamond joined UMSL and Kids Voting in 1999.
+Sandra I. Diamond (M.Ed., Secondary Social Studies with an emphasis in Constitutional History, UMSL and B.S in Secondary Education with a comprehensive degree in Social Studies, University of Missouri) is the Program Coordinator for both Kids Voting Missouri and MY LOGO--Missouri Youth Engaged in Local Government.
+Diamond joined UMSL and Kids Voting MO in 1999.
 She is the former Newspapers in Education (NIE) Coordinator for the St. Louis Post-Dispatch [1978-1991] and also taught Civics in the Hazelwood School District for nine years.
-Diamond won awards from the Missouri Bar (2006 Civic Virtue Award), Kids Voting USA's (2006 Program Excellence Award), and St. Louis Bar Foundation (2010) for work in civic education.
+Diamond won awards from the Missouri Bar (2006 Civic Virtue Award), Kids Voting USA's (2006 Program Excellence Award), St. Louis Bar Foundation (2010) and the CECH Board (2018) for her work in civic education.
 Diamond retired from UMSL in December 2013 but rejoined the University in January 2014 on a part-time basis to continue coordinating Kids Voting and MY LOGO.
-Beginning with the 2017-2018 school year, Sandy is starting her 18th year at UMSL.
+Beginning with the 2018-2019 school year, Sandy is starting her 19th year at UMSL.

 Center for Character and Citizenship.